Foot and Toe Pain Care

 - Walking boots

-Dr. Marc Darrow, MD, JD., cares for foot pain with non-surgical methods.
+Dr. Marc Darrow, MD, JD., cares for foot pain with non-surgical methods including PRP treatments and Stem Cell Injections.
 These methods described above can help many people alleviate pain and restore function, but do not help everyone.
-Please contact Dr. Darrow so we can begin our assessment of your candidacy for treatment.
+Please contact Dr. Darrow so we can begin our assessment of your candidacy for treatment, or learn more about what to expect at your first visit and post-injection care before scheduling an appointment.